Get to know the photographer behind the camera.

 My main love is landscape and travel photography, but I do dabble into the odd portrait or product shot.Taking photos for my blog really does help with product photos and learning different skills.
 I am always snapping away when I'm on holiday, it really helps me get used to taking photographs in different scenarios.
 I love to keep my photographs as natural as possible, with minor editing to be done to show the beauty we have in our world.

 I am always excited to see where inspiration will take me next.
 For more information about my portfolio or how we can collaborate on an upcoming project, get in touch today or read more in my FAQs below.

 I am located in High Wycombe and Buckinghamshire in United Kingdom.

 I can travel to London and around the United Kingdom at a cost.

 I could potentially travel to shoots as well.

 My charging structure is to come, so keep your eyes peeled.

 What cameras do you use?

 I currently use the Canon 60D.
-I have been using these cameras for the past 3 years and have no plans to move on from them yet.
+I have been using this camera for the past 3 years and have no plans to move on yet.
 For my Canon, I am currently using the Canon 50mm and 10-18mm and the Tamron 70-300mm.
 I have recently sold my Olympus PEN EP-L7 as I wasn’t getting much use out of it over my Canon.

 How long did you study photography for?

 I studied photography for 2 years whilst in 6th Form studying A Levels.
-But I have been self teaching myself over the last 5 years, I find being out in the open with a camera is a great way to learn because you are always faced with different situations and scenarios.
+But I have been self teaching myself over the last 5 years.
+I find being out in the open with a camera is a great way to learn because you are always faced with different situations and scenarios.

 Do any photographers inspire you?